Wynne-Tran/Wynne-Tran/README.md

  I am a software developer with industry experience building mobile applications, specializing in Java/Kotlin for Android, Swift/ObjectiveC for iOS as well as React Native.

- # 📱 Experience
- 🚀 I am a junior Blockchain developer with experience that includes application development, customization and up-gradation support.

- 🚀 Experience in developing Blockchain applications that add smart contracts, improve cryptographic efficiency with aggregable signatures under the BLS        signature scheme.

- 🚀 Identifying a roadmap to a Quantum Resistant aggregable signatures, and mathematically proving the safety and liveness properties of the extended          system using TLA+ proofs.

- 🚀 This improves the platform's throughput and finalization speed, allows sophisticated transactions, and ensures the finished product is mathematically      sound.

  # :hammer_and_wrench: Languages and Tools :

  <div>